Project configuration

 Schema types

-use a to define the shape of your available data.
+GraphQL schemas use a type system to define the shape of your available data.
 GraphQL operations (and your generated operation models) depend on a schema to know how to shape their operations to access a server's data.

 Apollo iOS generates a collection of types that provide the properties and metadata about each type in your GraphQL schema (i.e., objects, interfaces, unions, enums, input objects, etc.).
 Your generated operation models reference these shared schema types to provide type information without duplicating code.